warrengb/BlazorTSInterop/README.md

  ![Test](./readme/interop.png)
 &nbsp;&nbsp;&nbsp;&nbsp;**Interop** is an interface between a higher level coding language to a lower level language, typically the native language of the platform.
 Data elements and procedures can be interchanged between the two languages.
 Blazor out of the box uses interop to communicate with the browser.
-The browser executes Wasm code oneway requiring Javascript interop to communicate back to the browser functions.
+The browser executes Wasm code oneway requiring Javascript interop to communicate back to the browser function.
 Hence Blazor C# needs Javascipt interop.
 Existing Blazor .NET libraries such as the C# WebSocket class are Javascript interop wrappers.